facelessuser/pyluxa4/docs/src/markdown/cli.md

   --port PORT           Port
-  --ssl-key SSL_KEY     SSL key file (for https://) --ssl-cert SSL_CERT   SSL cert file (for https://) --token TOKEN         Assign an token that must be used when sending commands
+  --ssl-key SSL_KEY     SSL key file (for https://) --ssl-cert SSL_CERT   SSL cert file (for https://) --token TOKEN         Assign a token that must be used when sending commands
 ```

 ## Color